Last updated on

 src/main/scala/patmat/UnaryNatOps.scala

-To test your answers on computer, run testOnly UnaryNatOpsTest.
+To test your answers on your computer, run testOnly UnaryNatOpsTest.

 bst1